emdgroup/baybe/docs/userguide/campaigns.md

 keyword.
 Preferably, the `DataFrame` was created by a previous campaign using [the campaigns recommend function](baybe.campaign.Campaign.recommend).
 If no `DataFrame` is provided, it is assumed that no experiments were conducted previously.
-* **Numerical tolerance**: By default, numerical measurements are required to fall predefined tolerance.
-However, you can disable this requirement by uing the `numrical_measurements_must_be_within_tolerance` flag.
+* **Numerical tolerance**: By default, numerical measurements are required to fall into a predefined tolerance.
+However, you can disable this requirement by using the `numerical_measurements_must_be_within_tolerance` flag.
 Note that the setting of the tolerances is controlled as a part of the respective parameter
-* **Previously done batches and fits** If the campaign builds upon previously condiucted experiments, it is possible to provide the number of previously done batches and fits.
+* **Previously done batches and fits** If the campaign builds upon previously conducted experiments, it is possible to provide the number of previously done batches and fits.
 This is done via the keywords `n_batches_done` resp. `n_fits_done`.

 ## Further information